Christmas in the Park

 The Windows

-The seven leaded-glass windows on view are memorials, with religious themes, produced by Tiffany Studios for the chapel at the Association for the Relief of Respectable Aged Indigent Females in New York City (1814–1974).
+The six leaded-glass windows on view are memorials, with religious themes, produced by Tiffany Studios for the chapel at the Association for the Relief of Respectable Aged Indigent Females in New York City (1814–1974).

 The Association was founded in 1814 by a group of wealthy New Yorkers as a genteel private charity for elderly, indigent women, including widows of soldiers who fought in the War of 1812 and the Revolution.
 The first residence, constructed in 1838, was an alternative to the common almshouse.
 An expanded building was designed later by Richard Morris Hunt (1827–95), architect to the rich and famous of the late 19th century.
 The historic building at 891 Amsterdam Avenue is now home to Hosteling International New York City.